Morning sunlight + circadian clock illustration

 19. Can sleep quality improve without supplements?

-Yes — rhythm-aligned routines (light, meals, stress reduction) and microbiome support are often more effective than sleep pills.
+Yes — rhythm-aligned routines like light exposure, meal timing, and stress reduction, along with targeted gut-brain sleep support, are often more effective than sleep pills.

 20. What daily habits create long-term circadian stability?